 So, React to Native learning demands persistence and efforts and self-discipline.
 How are learning things with Flutter?
 Much easier.
 Flutter has all rights to attract engineers with mild learning curves.
 It is exceptionally understandable for engineers who are already engaged in mobile development professionally.
 One can go into Flutter and code an app only in two weeks.

 Looking for Dedicated Team?

 React native vs flutter: Libraries and support

-Flutter documentation impresses and Flutter packages on pub.dev help a lot, React Native is a more mature technology with a long list of existing libraries and tools.
-That’s why React Native stands out as a more reliable and verified older technology which will provide you with a solution to almost any problem.
+Flutter documentation impresses and Flutter packages on a pub.dev help a lot, React Native is a more mature technology with a long list of existing libraries and tools.
+That’s why React Native stands out as a more reliable and verified older technology that will provide you with a solution to almost any problem.
 Since Flutter is growing, it lacks some functionality, but indeed you can develop it yourself taking more time for that to be done.
 Flutter definitely lacks mature packages for in-app purchases and databases.

 React Native vs Flutter: Security

 Dart’s encryption libraries meet basic data encryption requirements, though native iOS and Android are much more comprehensive for example.
 Flutter’s security documentation has room for improvement as it’s almost new and can cause some data threats.
 React Native protects more in terms of its security as it’s older and more well-developed technology.

 Flutter vs React Native: Business perspective

 Pushing a cross-platform application to the App Store or Google Play can cause difficulties and delays in product delivery.
 Things are much positive with native development for iOS and Android, but how do Flutter and React native as cross-platform frameworks cope with application release?
 Flutter documentation allows easy automatic deployment from the command line.
 Unfortunately React Native does not have automatic support for command-line interface tools, but engineers can learn manual processes for deploying the app from Xcode.